PDF Template Editor

 {% hint style="danger" %}

 This action is irreversible.
-Deleting an instance removes it completey.
-Any logic in your Flow Builder referencing this template will break.
+Deleting an Instance removes it completely.
+Any logic in your Backend Builder referencing this Template will break.

 {% endhint %}